2021 Annual Report

 - The SweRV Instruction Set Simulator (ISS), initially developed by Western Digital, offers full test bench support for the design of SweRV Cores.

 - The Chisel workgroup has also achieved a significant number of technical milestones, as presented on the 2020 Chisel Community Conference

 The members of CHIPS Alliance join for a variety of reasons.
 Some organizations join to grow their business.
 Companies that fall into this group normally offer an open source solution, along with selling support and additional services to interested companies.
 As an example, Codasip has an open SweRV package that anyone can access, a Pro version with commercial EDA tools, and customization and verification services available upon request.

 Many organizations join CHIPS Alliance to accelerate development of a RTL IP/SoC or software tool.
-For example, Verilator and Chisel are software development tools that have benefited from their organizations joining.
+For example, the software tool Verilator and the hardware compiler framework Chisel have benefited from their organizations joining.
 See slide 4 of the Verilator, Accelerated presentation to see how CHIPS Alliance has benefited the Verilator ecosystem.

 - CHIPS Alliance’s Newly Enhanced SweRV Cores Available to All for Free – May 14, 2020